-To inform market adoption and evaluate progress towards LDES Demonstration FOA goals, DOE will require project, environmental, technical, financial, operational, and socio-economic data collection and reporting for the LDES Demonstrations.
-LDES Demonstrations must also report financial information (e.g., operating and financial cash flows).
+To inform market adoption and evaluate progress towards H2Hub FOA goals, DOE will require project, environmental, technical, financial, operational, and socio-economic data collection and reporting for the H2Hubs.
+For example, during operation, mass and energy flows into, out of, and between major subsystems (e.g., electrolyzer, storage, compressor, terminal) and operating performance (e.g., maintenance and reliability metrics) for all subsystems of the H2Hub will be reported to DOE.
+H2Hubs must also report financial information (e.g., operating and financial cash flows).
 In Phases 2-4, DOE will be engaged in the verification and validation of data collection and reporting related to TEA, LCA, and the performance model, consistent with the established reporting requirements (see Section VI.B.xiv).
 In addition to the required data collection and reporting during the period of DOE project funding, recipients will be encouraged to voluntarily provide operating performance data beyond the period of performance for the award.
-DOE will provide more specifics regarding data collection and the reporting format as LDES Demonstrations progress through Phases 2-4.
+DOE will provide more specifics regarding data collection and the reporting format as H2Hubs progress through Phases 2-4.

-In addition to the items mentioned above, LDES Demonstrations will be required to track and report on several outcomes and outputs related to the Community Benefits Plan, including those related to the Justice40 Initiative; community and labor; diversity, equity, inclusion and accessibility; and job quality, as indicated below.
+In addition to the items mentioned above, H2Hubs will be required to track and report on several outcomes and outputs related to the Community Benefits Plan, including those related to the Justice 40 Initiative; community and labor engagement; diversity, equity, inclusion, and accessibility; and job quality, as indicated below.